New Zealand Active Investor Plus Visa

 When is the investment required to be made?

-What rights do I receive, and When?
+What rights do I receive and when?

-Requirements to maintain the conditional resident visa
+What are the requirements to maintain the conditional resident visa?

 What happens after the investment period?

-• No requirement to stay in New Zealand for a specific number of days.
+There is no requirement to stay in New Zealand for a specific number of days.

-• Good Character: No serious criminal convictions or violations of visa conditions.
+Good Character: No serious criminal convictions or violations of visa conditions.

-• English Language Proficiency: Must demonstrate basic English skills.
+English Language Proficiency: Must demonstrate basic English skills.

-• Intention to Stay: Must intend to remain in New Zealand or have a strong connection to the country.
+Intention to Stay: Must intend to remain in New Zealand or have a strong connection to the country.